beovideskevin/aArt/README.md

 I created this PWA to generate ASCII art artworks.
 I built it using only vanilla JS and added a worker for cache so the application works offline too.

-The images I created with it are in the gallery [eldiletante.com](https://www.eldiletante.com)
+The images I created are in the gallery [eldiletante.com](https://www.eldiletante.com)

 # BUGS